IgorCompanyName/brainf-interpreter/README.md

 ## Usage

-Use executable you compiled or downloaded and write:
+To use executable you compiled or downloaded and write:

 ```bash
 # Interpreter